 Medicare Prescription Drug Coverage (Part D) is an optional insurance plan specifically for prescription medication.
-Plans are purchased from insurance companies but must be approved by Medicare, who determines which drugs are covered under the plan.
+Plans are purchased from insurance companies but must be approved by Medicare, which determines which drugs are covered under the plan.

 Medicaid and Children’s Health Insurance Program (CHIP)

-Medicaid provides coverage for some low-income people, families and children, pregnant women, elderly, and people with disabilities in all states.
+Medicaid provides coverage for some low-income people, families, and children, pregnant women, the elderly, and people with disabilities in all states.
 Some states have Medicaid coverage for all people below a certain income level.
 Different states have different names for Medicaid (e.g., MassHealth in Massachusetts and Medi-Cal in California) and while they all follow federal guidelines and offer comprehensive coverage, the specifics of their coverage and costs may vary.

 Health Insurance Marketplace

 The Affordable Care Act, a law passed in 2010, declares that all U.S. citizens and permanent residents must carry some form of health insurance.
-The health insurance marketplace helps to enforce the mandate by giving individuals, families, and small businesses who do not have an employer-sponsored plan access to health insurance that meets the 10 basic requirements or essential health benefits.
+The health insurance marketplace helps to enforce the mandate by giving individuals, families, and small businesses who do not have employer-sponsored plan access to health insurance that meets the 10 basic requirements or essential health benefits.

 Many states offer their own marketplaces, but the federal government has an open exchange for people from states without one.
-The marketplaces organize exchanges where private insurers compete against each other and people in need of insurance can compare plans and find the one most suitable to them.
+The marketplaces organize exchanges, where private insurers compete against each other, and people in need of insurance, can compare plans and find the one most suitable to them.
 You can use a calculator to find out an estimate for the cost of a health insurance plan through the marketplace.